 - Project team – one small inexperienced team that must do it all – this results in staff turn over, quality problems and schedule overruns.

 - Product manager – alignment with dependency products (Servers, VMs, Storage etc.), capacity plan in place and product roadmap updated to reflect procurement (lead time for purchase and installation) of additional capacity (Servers, storage, network etc.) and services.

-- Culture – not conducive to team work – soloed and full of anti-supporters – traditional organization.
+- Culture – not conducive to team work – silo’s, lack of skills and full of anti-supporters – traditional organization like financial and government.